First and foremost if you are in a band and you are looking for a gig do NOT ring - send an e-mail with details.

 Access Hours - VERY IMPORTANT FRIDAYS ONLY

-You should be able to gain access to the venue from 1 pm but NOT before on a Friday.
+You should be able to gain access to the venue from 1 pm but NOT before unless by appointment on a Friday.
 If you are coming this early please ring the venue on 01895 637 487 to ensure there is nothing on in the room other than the dance class.
-It is suggested that you do this the day BEFORE your visit in the evening, as there will not be anyone there in the morning.
+It is suggested that you do this in the evening on the day BEFORE your visit, as there may not be anyone there in the morning.

 Access Hours - VERY IMPORTANT SATURDAYS ONLY